Emerald City (film): Reception

 The Australian Film Institute nominated the film for five awards: Best Actor (John Hargreaves), Best Achievement in Cinematography (Paul Murphy), Best Adapted Screenplay (David Williamson), Best Actress in a Supporting Role (Nicole Kidman), and Best Actor in a Supporting Role (Chris Haywood), for which it won.

 Williamson enjoyed the adaptation saying it "had a lot of raw energy".

 Home media

 The film has never been released on home video in the United States, though it has been shown on the cable channel Romance Classics.
 A region-free PAL DVD was released in the United Kingdom by an anonymous company in Herts (VFC31962 NL041; UPC: 5 017633 41002 >) sometimes given online as "Hollywood Classics".
 This edition was pressed with a ten-second jump in the master early in the film.
-Although this jump is noted in the counter, it happens in exactly the same place on all copies.
+Although this jump is noted on the counter, it happens in exactly the same place on all copies.
 In Germany, the film was released on DVD on 23 March 2012 under the title City of Sex.